Noritz Tankless Water Heater Making Loud Noise [Reasons + Solutions]

 A dirty flow sensor is one of the major culprits for your tankless water heater generating loud noise.

 Typically, Noritz water heater heat flows based on the spinning of the wheel of the flow sensor.
-Plus, the flow sensor detects the high or low flow flame, causing the water to turn into a stream in the unit.
+Plus, the flow sensor detects the incoming and outgoing water temperature and initiates the heating process.

 noritz tankless water heater flow sensor